 We expected the S8 to be as good as other Audioengine products we reviewed.
 It did not disappoint, thankfully.

-The Audioengine S8 provides the perfect bass extension for Audioengine-powered speakers or as an upgrade to existing music systems.
+The S8 provides the perfect bass extension for Audioengine-powered speakers or as an upgrade to existing music sytems.
 It delivers excellent sound quality for music, movies, and gaming.
 It’s also extremely compact and wireless-ready.

 We were pleased with the overall excellent sound quality.
 The deep rumble from the low end really elevates the listening experience.
 You will be surprised at the variety of sounds and tones that you are now aware of.